virtual-labs/exp-flow-through-packed-bed-nitk/experiment/theory.md

 <p style="text-indent: 30px; text-align: justify;">
 Packed bed column is a cylindrical column packed with certain packing material.
-The packing can be randomly filled with small objects like Raschig rings or else it can be a specifically designed structured packing .
+The packing can be randomly filled with small objects like Raschig rings or else it can be a specifically designed structured packing.
 Several chemical engineering unit operations such as absorption, adsorption, distillation and extraction are carried out in packed columns.
 These packings enhance the surface area available for transfer operations.
 Packed columns are also used for